ovh/docs/pages/platform/serving-engine/20_HOWTO_initializing_namespace/guide.en-ie.md

 ### Step 1 - Go to the serving engine menu

-All actions on the **serving engine** are made on the `Public Cloud` section of the **OVHcloud manager** and are located under `Data & Analytics` \> `Serving Engine`
+All actions on the **serving engine** are made on the `Public Cloud` section of the **OVHcloud control panel** and are located under `Data & Analytics` \> `Serving Engine`

 ![image](images/00_serving_engine_menu.png){.align-center}

 ### Step 2 - Start the creation of a new namespace

-After reading general information and validating contract terms about this product you can start the creation of a namespace by clicking on the `Create a namespace` button.
+Once you read general information and validated this product's contract terms, you can start the creation of a namespace by clicking on the `Create a namespace` button.

 ![image](images/01_create_namespace_info.png){.align-center}

 ### Step 3 - Select the region for your namespace

 One or several regions are available for your namespace.
-Each region correspond to a physical OVHcloud datacenter.
+Each region corresponds to a physical OVHcloud datacenter.
 Just select the region in which you want your namespace to be deployed and click `next`.

 ![image](images/02_select_region.png){.align-center}